kennytilton/xhr/cljs/xhr/XHR.md

 ### Step One: Load the Matrix
 What we learned [with web apps]((https://github.com/kennytilton/todoFRP/blob/matrixjs/todo/MatrixCLJS/README.md)) was that, with everything (model, view, control, persistence) implemented as matrix objects (objects capable of dataflow), we did not need anything else in the way of a framework.
 HTML, CSS, and CLJS -- all mature and well-documented -- sufficed to put up an efficient dynamic web app with powerful declarative code.

 Let us pause to make sure the reader groks "implement as matrix object".
-One good example arose in the classic TodoMVC challenge, where we "lifted" a JSON to-do item from `window.localStorage` into the matrix with this code (`c-in` creating input cells):
+One good example arose in the classic TodoMVC challenge, where we "lifted" a JSON to-do item from `window.localStorage` into the matrix with this code (`cI` creating input cells):
 ````
 (defn- reload-todo [todo-json-map]
   (apply md/make